Death Guard 30K→40K Corruption Paint Scheme

 |---|---|---|

-| Terminator leather armor | Desolate Brown — Speed Paint | If you’re doing Blightlord Terminators, the leather panels get their own color |
+| Terminator leather armor | Desolate Brown — Speed Paint | If you’re doing Blightlord Terminators, the leather panels and straps get their own color |

-| Ooze and slime | Green-yellow mix — Vallejo | For any Nurgle’s Rot-style ooze dripping off weapons or pooling in joints |
+| Ooze and slime | Green-yellow mix — Vallejo & Water Texture | For any Nurgle’s Rot-style ooze dripping off weapons or pooling in joints |

 | Big melee weapons | Light rust + dark rust — sponged | Stipple with a torn piece of sponge for random, natural-looking corrosion |

-| Nurglings | Familiar Pink (or anything fun) | I went pink on mine but honestly go wild — bright blue, weird green, whatever.
+| Nurglings | Familiar Pink (or anything fun) | I went pink on mine but honestly go wild!
+Bright blues, weird greens, or whatever else.
 They’re little chaos gremlins, they should look like they’re having a good time |

 Paints Used